Aquafina-water-bottle/jp-mining-note/docs/docs/autopa.md

 This has a few features over the raw word reading:

 * `AJTWordPitch` usually includes devoiced and nasal info, whereas `WordReading` does not.
-* Readings are katakana by default.
+* Readings are katakana, and cannot be changed to hiragana.

 !!! note
     If you do not want the reading in `AJTWordPitch` to be used,